ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Testing module documentation
 ============================

-* Before committing your module documentation, please test it at the command line and as HTML as described on the :ref:`testing_module_documentation` page.
+* Before committing your module documentation, please test it on the command line and as HTML as described on the :ref:`testing_module_documentation` page.
 * To test documentation in collections, please see :ref:`build_collection_docsite`.